 Any business worth their salt has a set of goals against which they measure their performance.
 But, the most effective business plans align digital marketing goals with their overall business objectives.

-Your business goals might, for example, be to increase your customer base by 15% in the next year.
-So, you might want to think about how your online marketing can support this, perhaps by using your website to create 50% more leads.
+Your business goals might, for example, be to increase website traffic, or increase your customer base by 15% in the next year.
+So, you might want to think about how your online marketing can support this, perhaps by making improvements to your website and using it to create 50% more leads.

 But once you have a list of your goals, then the crucial element is how you’re going to measure against them, either in Google Analytics or other reporting software.
 Check out one of our recent articles on tracking the right metrics for your business.

 3. Review, audit and plan your digital marketing channels

 Take a look at all the channels you use to market your business, from your website through to your paid Facebook advertising.
 Bringing all your activities together will show you the extent of your marketing activity, but also identify gaps where you could be gaining more exposure.
 Your marketing channels can be categorised by:

 - Owned media (your assets such as your website, blog content, email lists, social profiles, images)

 - Earned media (exposure you’ve gained from word-of mouth, PR, social media referrals)

 - Paid media (channels you’ve used to gain attention online, such as AdWords, paid social media, native advertising)

 Now that you know what your marketing channels are, it’s time to start planning how you’re going to build on your existing activity and find new opportunities to expand.